mahshidhdi/android-sdk/docs/guide/structure.md

             MessageDispatcher.kt
         tasks/
         Constants.kt
-        PusheApi.kt
+        HengamApi.kt
-        PusheInit.kt
+        HengamInit.kt

 ## Initialization
-Each service module should contain a subclass of `PusheComponentInitProvider` which performs the initialization for the module.
+Each service module should contain a subclass of `HengamComponentInitProvider` which performs the initialization for the module.
 See [Initialization](/guide/initialization) for details on how to perform initialization.

-The initialization class should be placed in the `PusheInit.kt` file in the service module's root package.
+The initialization class should be placed in the `HengamInit.kt` file in the service module's root package.

 ## Dependency Injection
 We use the Dagger2 library for dependency injection.
-See the [Dependency Injection](/guide/dependency-injection) section for information on how we use Dagger in Pushe.
+See the [Dependency Injection](/guide/dependency-injection) section for information on how we use Dagger in Hengam.

 Each service module should create it's own Dagger scope (e.g., `AwesomeScope`) which will be used by singleton classes inside the module.